7 Tips to Prevent Sexual Harassment in the Workplace

 43% of men and a staggering 81% of women have experienced sexual harassment in their lifetime.
-It’s a real problem — and not one that you want to occur in your workplace.
-In an era where people are becoming more aware of what is and isn’t acceptable, there’s little excuse for sexual harassment to still be a problem.
+It’s a real problem, not one you want to occur in your workplace.
+In an era where people are becoming more aware of what is and isn’t acceptable, there’s little excuse for sexual harassment to be a problem still.
 Sadly, it occurs everywhere still — including in the workplace.
-It’s important to foster an environment that isn’t friendly to harassment.
-And, make sure everyone feels safe and secure in the office.
+It’s vital to foster an environment that isn’t friendly to harassment.
+And make sure everyone feels safe and secure in the office.
 So what exactly can you do to prevent sexual harassment?
 Read on and follow these tips to foster the best work environment possible.
 This is for the sake of both your company and team!

 1. Describe in Detail What Sexual Harassment Is to Prevent Sexual Harassment